 CiteOwl

 Copy the title and paste it into Google Scholar or plain Google with quotation marks around it.
+The quotation marks matter: without them the search engine helpfully finds pages that are merely about your topic, which is the noise a fabricated title hides in.
 A real paper almost always turns up as the first hit.
-If nothing matches, or you only get pages about a topic with that name rather than the paper itself, that's your first and biggest red flag.
-This single check exposes most fabricated references in seconds.
+If nothing matches the exact string, that's your first and biggest red flag, and this single check exposes most fabricated references in seconds.

 If the citation includes a DOI (a string like 10.1037/abc1234), paste it after https://doi.org/ in your browser.
 A real DOI takes you straight to the article's official page.
 A made-up one returns a "DOI Not Found" error.
 Chatbots are good at generating DOIs that look correctly formatted, so this is one of the most reliable tells: the format can be perfect and the link still dead.